krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of pitched memory and overlapped 2D transfers in CUDA

 ## Day 107
-- Implementation of zero overhead multiscale processing with cudaMallocAsync and Memory-Pools in CUDA
+- Implementation of zero overhead multiscale processing with cudaMallocAsync and memory-pools in CUDA